decaporg/decap-cms/website/content/docs/beta-features.md

 # when using the default proxy server port
 local_backend: true

+local_backend:
   # when using a custom proxy server port
-local_backend:
   url: http://localhost:8082/api/v1
+  # when accessing the local site from a host other than 'localhost' or '127.0.0.1'
+  allowed_hosts: ['192.168.0.1']
 ```

 4. Start your local development server (e.g. run `gatsby develop`).